-Mitigation Measure(s): None required
+Mitigation Measures: None required

-X. LAN ND USE AND PLANNING.
+Х. LAI ND USE AND PLANNING.
 Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) b) Physically divide an established community?
-Conflict with any applicable land use plan, policy, or regulation of an agency $\boxtimes$ with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? $\boxtimes$ c) Conflict with any applicable habitat conservation plan or natural community conservation plan? $\boxtimes$ Discussion
+Conflict with any applicable land use plan, policy, or regulation of an agency \bowtie with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes C) Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes a-c.
+The proposed project would not occur within an established community, nor would it result in the division of an established community.
+The proposed project complies with the Napa County General Plan, the Napa County Zoning Ordinance, applicable County Code sections, the Napa Valley Business Park Specific Plan, and all other applicable regulations.
+There are no habitat conservation plans or natural community conservation plans applicable to the property.

-Mitigati on M easure(s): None required.
-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impac XI.
+XI.
 MIN IERAL RESOURCES.
-Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? $\boxtimes$ b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
-Discuss on: a/b.
-Mitigati rece Cou loca torically, the two most valuable mineral commodities in Napa County in eachtly, building stone and aggregate have become economically valuable unty Baseline Data Report ( Mines and Mineral Deposits , BDR Figure 2-2) ally important mineral resource recovery sites located on or near the project easure(s): None required. .
-Mines and Minera indicates that there Deposits mappin are no known mi g included in the Napa Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XII.
-NOI SE.
-Would the project result in: incorporation impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? $\boxtimes$ c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? $\boxtimes$ d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? $\boxtimes$ e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? h - h - · · · · · · · · · · · · · · · · proposed project complies with the Napa County General Plan, the Napa County Zoning Ordinance, applicable County Code sections, the Napa Valley Business Park Specific Plan, and all other applicable regulations.
-There are no habitat conservation plans or natural
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? \boxtimes b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?

+a/b.
+Historically, the two most valuable mineral commodities in Napa County in economic terms have been mercury and mineral water.
+More recently, building stone and aggregate have become economically valuable.
+Mines and Mineral Deposits mapping included in the Napa County Baseline Data Report (Mines and Mineral Deposits, BDR Figure 2-2) indicates that there are no known mineral resources nor any locally important mineral resource recovery sites located on or near the project site.
+No impact would occur.

+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XII.
+NO ISE.
+Would the project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? \boxtimes b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes